oterminA/oterminA/README.md

 • My name is Carolina Otermin!
 I'm from Argentina 🇦🇷

-• Sophomore student at Universidad Del Comahue - I'm studyding an Associate Degree in Web Development
+• Sophomore student at Universidad Del Comahue - I'm studying an Associate Degree in Web Development

 <hr>